gravity182/homeserver/Installation.md

 If you see a certificate issued for your domain, then everything works properly.
 No need to do anything.
 Otherwise check the cert-manager's logs.

 Great.
 Your root domain and sub-domains are secure now.
 The TLS certificate will be renewed automatically before expiration.

-If you want to learn more about this topic, please refer to the [cert-manager docs](https://cert-manager.io/docs/).
+If you'd like to learn more about this topic, refer to the [cert-manager docs](https://cert-manager.io/docs/).

 ---